Shugur-Network/nw-nips/NIP-ZZ.md

 **DNS TTL:**

-- Respect DNS TTL from provider
+- DNS TTL can be set high (3600+ seconds) since the record rarely changes
+- The DNS record only contains pubkey and relay information
+- Site content updates happen via new events, not DNS changes
-- Re-query on TTL expiration
+- Re-query DNS only on TTL expiration or manual refresh
-- Cache offline for fallback only
+- Cache DNS record for offline fallback

-**Record Updates:**
+**Site Content Updates:**

+- Clients query relays for the latest entrypoint (kind 11126) on each visit
+- The entrypoint points to the current site index (kind 31126) via the `a` tag
+- Use `created_at` timestamp to determine the most recent version
-- Users must wait for DNS propagation (usually minutes to hours)
+- No DNS propagation delay for content updates
-- Consider low TTL for frequently changing records
+- Publishers can update sites instantly by publishing new entrypoint events

+**Key Insight:** Separating DNS bootstrap (pubkey + relays) from content discovery (query latest entrypoint → site index) means:

+- DNS is configured once during initial setup
+- All subsequent site updates are instant (no DNS changes needed)
+- Clients automatically fetch the newest version from relays

 ## Reference Implementation